agentrickard/domain/domain_prefix/README.txt

 There does not appear to be an automated way of doing this process.

 ----
-4. Developer Notes
+5. Developer Notes

 Some issues:

   - I have not found a way to run a function any time hook_uninstall() is run.
   Attempts to add a #submit handler using hook_form_alter() failed.
-As a resut I may have to create an admin page for uninstalling domain_prefix tables.
+As a result I may have to create an admin page for uninstalling domain_prefix tables.

   - I also failed to find a way to automate the update.php process -- hook_form_alter() also fails to add a #submit handler in that case.

 ----
-4.1   Database Schema
+5.1   Database Schema

 Installing the module creates a {domain_prefix} table that contains: